material-motion/material-motion/starmap/specifications/plans/Draggable.md

 Provide a settable `dragGestureRecognizer` API.

-This value should be initialized with a default `DragGestureRecognizer` instance.
+This value should be initialized with a default `TranslationGestureRecognizer` instance.

 ## Performer considerations